 The maintenance of sufficient cash for our ongoing operations is critical to our future success and is subject to a number of factors, including our ability to generate cash from operations and our satisfaction of other, non-debt obligations.
-Even if the exchange offer is successful and we extend the maturity of a substantial portion of our debt to March 1, 2009, our cash, cash equivalents and short-term investments of approximately \$14.5 million as of March 30, 2002 will be reduced by the amount of cash paid in the exchange offer.
-If all the existing notes are submitted and accepted in the exchange offer, we will be required to pay approximately \$7.0 million in cash in the exchange offer.
-As a result, we may need to undertake other financing alternatives to obtain additional cash to fund our future operations.
+Even if the exchange offer is successful and we extend the maturity of a substantial portion of our debt to March 1, 2009, we may also attempt to undertake other financing alternatives to obtain additional cash to fund our future operations.
 See the section of this offering circular entitled "Financing Strategy."
 However, until our results of operations improve, we may not have access to new capital in the public or private markets on terms favorable to us, if at all.